 Previously, we’ve talked about how business agility can increase your company’s bottom line by:

-• lowering costs through improving delivery processes, being more deliberate when choosing projects, as well as reducing churn
+- lowering costs through improving delivery processes, being more deliberate when choosing projects, as well as reducing churn

-Today we'll talk about a third benefit: how business agility can increase your company’s bottom line by improving alignment with its customers
+Today we’ll talk about a third benefit: how business agility can increase your company’s bottom line by improving alignment with its customers.

 Profitability and Value

-In business terms, one measure of a company’s alignment to customers is its profitability.
-Profitability is a measure of a company's ability to generate a profit and consequently, of their potential growth.
+In business terms, one measure of a company’s alignment with customers is its profitability.
+Profitability is a measure of a company’s ability to generate a profit and consequently, of their potential growth.
 Growth is what allows companies to achieve long-term success and stability.
 The reinvestment of profits into the company allows it to grow by adding people and improving current services.

 To increase their profits a company can change the prices of its products.
 For a customer to accept the new price, they must see the value.
 Hence being able to understand what a customer considers valuable is the key to profitability.
 Potentially, understanding your customers might even mean you learn that reducing prices will increase volumes and also increase profitability!